 Perhaps the blessing is about our hope that our children overcome everything in their way, no matter the odds.

 My father explains that part of the family dynamic in the Torah is that brothers jealously compete with each other.
 The first pair of brothers who get along are Efraim and Menashe.
 Neither objected when Yaakov crossed his hand, predicting the younger son for greater things.
-Each was content for himself and for the other.
+Each was content for himself as well as his brother.

 Perhaps the blessing is about their relationship with family, that they build each other up, instead of tearing each other down.